Engagement guide · v2026.1

 How we work together.

-A short guide to what I offer, how I price it, and what the first few weeks look like.
+A short guide to how I work, what an engagement looks like, and the terms behind it.
 Worth a five-minute read before our intro call.

 01 · Who this is for